totalbot123/nexus-casc-plugin/README.md

 This plugin allows to specify a YAML file to configure a Nexus instance on startup.

+## BREAKING CHANGES

+* v3.30.0-01: http proxy configuration has changed, please see the revised documentation

 ## Why Fork?

 Forked from: https://github.com/sventschui/nexus-casc-plugin